erangross27/Integrated-Casual-Agency/README.md

 **Welcome to TRUE AGI - Clean, Scalable, and Genuinely Intelligent**

-🧠 *"Modular by design, intelligent by nature."*
+🧠 *"Modular by design, intelligent by nature, persistent by guarantee."*

 **Built with ❤️ by the ICA Framework Team**